moj124/NGX/README.md

 # NGX
-Social Distancing System using NAO and AI
+Social Distancing System using NAO and AI, uses Django technology to create a website for the GUI and the use of YOLOv5 models to perfrom people and mask detection and tracking.

 ## Getting Started
 On Mac OS X run: